 Feel free to join the Sparkles of Yum Recipe Swap Facebook group!
 A fun place to find and share all of your favorite recipes.

+This Shrimp Etouffee recipe is not too spicy, it just blends all of it's parts together in perfect harmony.
+It is so delicious and so satisfying.
 Canned diced tomatoes can be used, just measure it out to be 1 cup (about 7 oz.)
 Nutrition data was provided and calculated by Nutritionix, and should only be used as a general guideline.
 This information is provided as a courtesy and there is no guarantee that the information will be completely accurate.